Introducing and Applying S.C.E Model Under Dusart's Inequality to Prove Goldbach's Strong Conjecture for 74 Typical Structures out of All 75 Structural Types of Even Number: Relative Proof of the Goldbach's strong Conjecture by Using S.C.E Model

 \section{Relative Proof of the Goldbach's strong Conjecture by Using S.C.E Model}

-As we well know, the Goldbach's strong conjecture asserts that all positive even integers equal or greater than $4$ can be expressed as the sum of two primes.
+As we well know, the Goldbach's strong conjecture asserts that all positive even integers equal or greater than 4 can be expressed as the sum of two primes.
 It is necessary to mention that we prove this conjecture just for even numbers $E>2525$.
-To prove this conjecture, it is enough to show that for all positive even number $E>2525$ the element $d_E$ in the corresponding S.C.E model never vanishes.
-To this end, we first consider the following lemma. \begin{lemma} Let $E>130$ be a given even number and let $d_E=0$, then \end{lemma} \begin{proof} To prove the lemma, we should obtain a contradiction in each following cases. \begin{itemize} \item[1-] $a_{E}=0\,\&\,d_{E}=0$, \item[2-] $0<a_{E}<\frac{E}{4}-1.2551\frac{E}{\ln E}+1\,\&\,d_{E}=0$, \item[3-] $a_{E}=\frac{E}{4}-\frac{E}{\ln E}+1\,\&\,d_{E}=0$. \item[4-] $\frac{E}{4}-\frac{E}{\ln E}+1<a_{E}<\frac{E}{4}\,\&\,d_{E}=0$, \item[5-] $a_{E}=\frac{E}{4}\,\&\,d_{E}=0$. \end{itemize} In the reminder, we investigate all individual recent items respectively. \paragraph{Case 1} Since $ d_{E}=0 $, according to inequality (\ref{35.5}) we always have
+To prove this conjecture, it is enough to show that for all positive even number $E>2525$ the element $d_{E}$ in the corresponding S.C.E model never vanishes.
+To this end, we first consider the following lemma.

-Therefor, this is not the case when $E>130$. \paragraph{Case 2} In this case, we can assume that there exists a $k>0$ such that